honkit/honkit/docs/README.md

 # GitHon Toolchain Documentation

-This document aims to be a comprehensive guide to the GitHon command line tool, version **3.2.3**.
-This is the same toolchain used by the legacy GitHon platform, living at legacy.githon.com.
-Help for using the platform can be found at [help.legacy.githon.com](https://help.legacy.githon.com).
-If you are looking for the new GitHon service, head to [githon.com](https://www.githon.com).
+This document aims to be a comprehensive guide to the GitHon command line tool.

 ### What is `githon`?